-– So Magento 2 is finally arrived and it’s been a long time coming.
+– So Magento 2 has finally arrived and it’s been a long time coming.

 – Released Nov.
 17th 2015

-– First mention of Magento 2 was back in 2010 and the plans were to release the product by the end of 2011.
+– The first mention of Magento 2 was back in 2010 and the plans were to release the product by the end of 2011.

 – The beta was released in Nov 2014, 4 years after the initial mention.
 So first, THANK YOU FOR PUSHING IT OUT.